bparanj/crystal/computer/diagnostics/intermitttent-errors.md

 - **Software Errors**: Typically consistent and repeatable.
 - **Hardware Problems**: Often intermittent and harder to diagnose due to variability in environmental conditions or usage.

-You are correct.
 The statement can be nuanced when considering multi-threaded programs.
 Let's explore why:

 ### Software Errors in Multi-Threaded Programs